hpcugent/vsc_user_docs/mkdocs/docs/HPC/migration_to_rhel9.md

     2) env/slurm/doduo => env/slurm/shinx     4) env/vsc/doduo => env/vsc/shinx

     We advise you to log in to a RHEL 9 login node when using the shinx cluster.
-    The banette cluster is using RHEL 9 as operating system, while the login node you are logged in to is using RHEL 8.
+    The shinx cluster is using RHEL 9 as operating system, while the login node you are logged in to is using RHEL 8.
     To avoid problems with testing installed software or submitting jobs, it is recommended to switch to a RHEL 9 login node by running 'ssh login9'.